-The art program is an outstanding class for our students.
+The art program will be provided again this year for our students.
 The success of this program has been evident by the fact that Lake Forest Hills students have received local, state, and national honors for the past several years.
 Funding for the program is now through our local Board of Education.
-We are very proud to have Mrs. Ivey Coleman and look forward to the artwork our students will produce under her leadership.
-We also look forward to the Art Show!
+We are very proud to have Mrs. Ivey Coleman and look forward to the art work our students will produce under her leadership.